NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Animation changed to be the finisher of 5X
   - If pressing 2 at startup in a combo, does 2BBB(A)
   - Recover 5 frames faster
+  - Damage per hit increased: 3 > 4
 - 4A changed to be a teleport that can teleport to either side
 - JA momentum applies sooner
-- JA and 6AA(A) snakes adjusted to do chip damage and lift
+- JA snakes adjusted to do chip damage and lift
+- JB has a more steep angle
+- JY victim subbable timing made to match Tsunade, is no longer sub unsafe on hit
 - RA, 4BA(A) changed to be a teleport into the air RKnJ position into normal fall; A and B strings added
-- RA and 6AA(A) have three grabbable frames before the teleport
+- RA has three grabbable frames before the teleport
+- RB(B) and RB(A) both face the opponent on the follow up
 - 5Y is a side switch throw
 - 2Y is a new throw that bounces the opponent
 - Air Throw added